 Check if essential items are available locally.
 Many stores and pharmacies offer same-day delivery services, in-store and curbside pickups, or are conveniently located on TCAT bus routes.

 Hit pause.
 Do I really need this?

-Use what you already have, repair and share items, visit Ezra's Exchange, get thrifty in Ithaca with dozens of reuse stores, or use the new Swapp app to share and use items with other Cornell community members.
+Use what you already have, repair and share items, get thrifty in Ithaca with dozens of reuse stores, or use the new Swapp app to share and use items with other Cornell community members.
 Consider using online apps like ThredUp and Poshmark to find gently used clothes and other home goods.
 And consider keeping a list somewhere for big trips to local stores or shopping areas, where you can look for local goods that are not urgently needed by online delivery.

 Do I need it now?

 Before purchasing, leave items in your shopping cart for at least 24hrs.
 Sometimes the "happy feeling" from an online purchase will fade quickly leaving us to realize we may not really need an item.
 Or, we can wait to bundle more items into a single package delivery if we delay the expectation of every item arriving within a day or two.